mozilla-releng/balrog/docs/source/rules_detailed.rst

     - **Description** : The OS Version of the application requesting an update.
 This field is primarily used to point desupported operating systems to their last supported build.

-    - **Mactching Logic** : Partial string match or comma separated list of partial strings to match on
+    - **Matching Logic** : Partial string match or comma separated list of partial strings to match on

     - **Examples** : "Windows_NT 5.0" or "Darwin 6,Darwin 7,Darwin 8"